 Hydatidiform moles, invasive moles, and choriocarcinomas are types of gestational trophoblastic disease.

 Women who have a hydatidiform mole feel as if they are pregnant.
 But because hydatidiform moles grow much faster than a fetus, the abdomen becomes larger much faster than it does in a normal pregnancy.
 Severe nausea and vomiting are common, and vaginal bleeding may occur.
 As parts of the mole deteriorate, small amounts of tissue, which resemble a bunch of grapes, may pass through the vagina.
 These symptoms indicate the need for prompt evaluation by a doctor.

-Hydatidiform moles can cause serious complications, including infections and very high blood pressure with increased protein in the urine (preeclampsia or eclampsia—see Complications of Pregnancy: Preeclampsia).
+Hydatidiform moles can cause serious complications, including infection of the uterus, a widespread infection of the blood (sepsis), and dangerously low blood pressure (shock) or very high blood pressure with increased protein in the urine (preeclampsia or eclampsia—see see Preeclampsia and Eclampsia).